 The second part of the diptych removes this question from the agenda entirely.
 The outcome is clear: the fish is sizzling with a delicious crust on the plate, the beer is already on the table, and at last, it becomes evident that this battle was just a game—where a third force has claimed the true victory.

-The Soul of a Russian Man
+The Soul of a Russian Man (Sold)

 My husband archetypically reveres fishing, that is his religion.
 The fishermen (in the background) fill Russia’s vast, frozen waters in winter in all parts of the country.
 This motif is not random—it reflects the reality of my life.
 The fish prints in the foreground are made using the gyotaku technique.